Obito-hall/Technology-Trends/README.md

 ## 📊 Dashboard

-You can explore the interactive dashboard prepared as part of this project.
+You can explore the dashboard prepared as part of this project.
 It summarizes the key insights using visualizations and clean layouts.

 [![View Dashboard](icons/looker_icon.png)](dashbord_survey-data.pdf)